ethandicks/rx02_emulator/README.md

 I've also added precompiled binaries for both boards.
 Use Don's excellent instructions below for how to flash your board.

+If you do want to compile this yourself, in addition to the libaries outlined below, you also need to install ArduinoMenu via the Library Manager or manually from https://github.com/neu-rah/ArduinoMenu.
+I developed and compiled against version 4.21.4.

 # Overview #

 `rx02_emulator` is a hardware/software emulation of a DEC RX02 (or RX01) dual 8" floppy disk drive.
 The software runs on an Arduino Mega2560 processor board with a custom hardware interface shield that maps a dozen or so digital port bits to the custom DEC RX drive interface protocol.